ValCher1961/McDebian_WRT3200ACM/recovery-uboot/readme.txt

 computer for a 3-second pause.

-5. There are two possible options for loading the U-boot file into the memory of the router, using the TFTP server or from the external USB Flash storage connected to the USB2/eSATA connector.
+5. There are two possible options for loading the U-boot file into the memory of the router, using the TFPT server or from the external USB Flash storage connected to the USB2/eSATA connector.

-Option A. (TFTP)
+Option A. (TFPT)
   A.1.
 Set the wired LAN-Port of your PC to static IP (for example, 192.168.1.99).
   A.2.
-Connect the Ethernet cable between yours computer and any LANRouter port and run TFTP-Server on the PC.
+Connect the Ethernet cable between yours computer and any LANRouter port and run TFPT-Server on the PC.
   A.3.
 In the terminal, following these commands -
 	setenv ipaddr 192.168.1.1; setenv serverip 192.168.1.99
 	tftp 0x8000000 uboot-vXXX-wrt32NN.bin

 Option B. (USB)
   B.1.
-Format the USB Flash storage to the EXT4 type and copy the uboot-vXXX-wrt32NN.bin file to the root.
+Format the USB Flash storage to the EXT4 type -
+	mkfs.ext4 -O ^64bit /dev/sdX
+  and copy the uboot-vXXX-wrt32NN.bin file to the root.
   B.2.
 Insert the USB Flash storage into the USB2/eSATA connector of the router.
   B.2.
 In the terminal, following these commands -
 	usb reset